robertgluszkiewicz/purple-snake/README.md

-A simple snake game that I created myself as part of learning programming.
+A simple snake game that I created myself as part of improving my programming skills.

 The game should work properly on following OS: Windows, macOS, Linux.